ocaml-ppx/ocamlformat/README.md

 - `compact` sets options for a generally compact code style
 - `sparse` sets options for a generally sparse code style
 - `janestreet` is the profile used at JaneStreet

+### Diff

+[`ocamlformat_diff`](./tools/ocamlformat-diff/README.md) uses OCamlFormat to apply the same formatting to compared OCaml files, so that the formatting differences between the two files are not displayed.
+It can easily be used with `git diff`.

 ## Installation